284: No Such Thing As Salty Yeti Bones

 And this is really good because it simulates a decades use of the car, presumably by a naked, sweating person,

+just really to test it to destruction.
 That's the thing, that's a very specific niche of driver that they're appealing to there.

 My underpants and trousers are designed to stop any sweat from leaving them to get to a seat.
+They're the barriers, right?
+Well, not all of us have such high-tech clothes.

 Some of my trousers have holes in the buttocks.

 It's stress sweat that comes out of your buttocks, isn't it?
+Isn't it?

-Well yeah there are like two different types of sweat.
+Well, yeah, there are like two different types of sweat.
+One of them's oh no, it's not stress sweat.

-One of them's oh no it's not stress sweat sorry apocrine sweat is stress sweat and that comes out of your armpits.
+Sorry, apocryane sweat is stress sweat and that comes out of your armpits.

-Yeah the buttock sweat is fine.
+Yeah, the buttock sweat is fine.

-Well we're glad we cleared that one up.
+Well, I'm glad we cleared that one up.

+So, this is on sweat and body odor, these facts.
 And we do have these two different kinds of sweat.

-So when your hands start sweating, for instance, they're actually bleeding in a way.
+actually comes from your blood.
+So, when your hands start sweating, for instance, they're actually bleeding in a way.

-And that's why it tastes quite salty is because it's the electrolytes, all the minerals and stuff in your blood.
+It comes from blood plasma, and that's why it tastes quite salty is because it's the electrolytes, all the minerals and stuff in your blood.

 That's why porcupines are coming over and licking me in the hole.